cwi-dis/cwipc/readme.md

   This should bring up a viewer window with a synthetic point cloud.
 Use left-mouse-drag, right-mouse-drag and scroll wheel to change your view position.

-## Installing third party requirements
+## Advanced usage: Installing third party requirements

 Building from source requires `cmake`, `python3`, `libpcl`, `glfw3`, `jpeg-turbo` and optionally (for Intel Realsense support) `librealsense` and/or (for Azure Kinect support)  `Azure Kinect SDK`, `Azure Kinect Body Tracking SDK` and `OpenCV`.